Adele Khoury Graham

 Adele Khoury Graham (born April 4, 1938) is an American educator and the former First Lady of Florida from 1979 to 1987.
-She is the wife of the 38th Governor of Florida and former United States Senator Bob Graham.
+She was the wife of the 38th Governor of Florida and former United States Senator Bob Graham.

 Adele Graham was the First Lady of the state of Florida from 1979 to 1987.
 She spent her career as public school teacher in Massachusetts and Miami, Florida.
 In all, the Grahams have four children and 11 grandchildren.

 Life and career

 Adele Khoury Graham was born and raised in Miami, Florida.
 Her parents, Mildred (Moore) and Gabriel Robert Khoury, both moved to Florida in the 1920s.
 Her mother came from Ohio.
 Her father was born in Beirut, Lebanon, and spent his younger years, after immigrating, in the state of Georgia.

 While at the University of Florida, she became engaged to Bob Graham.
 They married during her junior year and Bob's senior year.
-Then they moved to Boston, where Bob attended Harvard Law School and Adele graduated from Boston University.
+Then they moved to Boston, where he attended Harvard Law School and Adele graduated from Boston University.
 She taught English and history in the public schools in Wellesley, Massachusetts until Bob graduated from law school.
 In 1962, during her second year of teaching, she was selected as Massachusetts Teacher of the Year.

 Returning to Miami, Adele became involved in civic affairs.
 She served as a board member with Beaux Arts at the Lowe Art Museum, the Board of Public Television, and Channel 2.
 She also organized a county-wide school volunteer resource guide for the Junior League, among other activities.

 The first of the couple's four daughters, Gwen, was born in 1963.
 Cissy followed in 1964.
-At this time, she began 25 years of service as a school volunteer.
+At this time, Adele Graham began 25 years of service as a school volunteer.

 She campaigned with her husband for his election to the Florida House and Florida Senate.
 During each session of the legislature, the entire family would move to Tallahassee.
 During the legislative years, Suzanne was born in 1967 and Kendall was born in 1969 in Tallahassee.
 The two years of campaigning for Governor were busy and productive, and the entire family took part.
-In 1978, Adele's husband was elected as the 38th Governor of Florida and the family moved into the Governor's Mansion.
+In 1978, Graham's husband was elected as the 38th Governor of Florida, and the family moved into the Governor's Mansion.